Paramedic Ambulance paramedic

 3. What you'll do

-You'll deal with a range of situations, from minor wounds and substance misue to serious injuries from a major road or rail accident.
+Most paramedics work for NHS ambulance services.
+You'll deal with a range of situations, from minor wounds and substance misuse to serious injuries from fires and major road, rail and industrial accidents.

 Your day-to-day tasks could include:

-- checking a patient's condition and deciding action to take
+- checking a patient's condition to decide what action to take

 - using electric shock equipment (a defibrillator) to resuscitate patients